-As mentioned earlier, it’s best to do OMAD once you’re already fat-adapted, i.e. at least 3-4 weeks after starting keto.
-Being in ketosis all the time is already a huge change for your body – let it adapt to it before introducing another major change to your diet & eating patterns.
+As mentioned earlier, it’s best to do OMAD once you’re already fat-adapted, such as at least 3-4 weeks after starting keto.
+Being in ketosis all the time is already a huge change for your body – let it adapt to it before introducing another major change to your diet and eating patterns.

 Even if you’re fat-adapted, you might still experience some side effects from OMAD, although they’re usually much milder than what you’d experience if you were relying on carbs for energy.